Baryon asymmetry from dark matter decay in the vicinity of a phase transition

 As usual, such FOPT can lead to generation of stochastic gravitational wave background due to bubble collisions~\cite{Turner:1990rc,Kosowsky:1991ua,Kosowsky:1992rz,Kosowsky:1992vn,Turner:1992tz}, the sound wave of the plasma~\cite{Hindmarsh:2013xza,Giblin:2014qia,Hindmarsh:2015qta,Hindmarsh:2017gnf} and the turbulence of the plasma~\cite{Kamionkowski:1993fg,Kosowsky:2001xp,Caprini:2006jb,Gogoberidze:2007an,Caprini:2009yp,Niksa:2018ofa}.
-The total GW spectrum is then given by $\Omega_{\rm GW}(f) = \Omega_\phi(f) + \Omega_{\rm sw}(f) + \Omega_{\rm turb}(f)$.
-While the peak frequency and peak amplitude of such GW spectrum depend upon specific FOPT related parameters, the exact nature of the spectrum is determined by numerical simulations.
-The two important quantities relevant for GW estimates namely, the duration of the phase transition and the latent heat released are calculated and parametrised in terms of $\frac{\beta}{{\mathcal{ H}}(T)} \simeq T\frac{d}{dT} \left(\frac{S_3}{T} \right)$ and $\alpha_*$ respectively.
-The bounce action $S_3$ is evaluated numerically by fitting our potential using the procedure laid out in \cite{Adams:1993zs}.
-The bubble wall velocity $v_w$ is estimated from the Jouguet velocity $v_J = \frac{1/\sqrt{3} + \sqrt{\alpha^2_* + 2\alpha_*/3}}{1+\alpha_*}$ \cite{Kamionkowski:1993fg, Steinhardt:1981ct, Espinosa:2010hh} according to the prescription outlined in \cite{Lewicki:2021pgr}\footnote{See \cite{Ai:2023see} for a recent model-independent determination of bubble wall velocity.}.
-We also estimate the reheat temperature $T_{\rm RH}$ after the FOPT due to the release of energy. $T_{\rm RH}$ is defined as $T_{\rm RH} = {\rm Max}[T_n, T_{\rm inf}]$ \cite{Baldes:2021vyz} where $T_{\rm inf}$ is determined by equating density of radiation energy to that of energy released from the FOPT or equivalently $\Delta V_{\rm tot}$.
-A large reheat temperature can dilute the lepton or baryon asymmetry produced prior to the nucleation temperature by a factor of $(T_n/T_{\rm RH})^3$.
-Since we are not in the supercooled regime, such entropy dilution is negligible in our case, as we discuss below.
-We identify a fey benchmark points and show the corresponding model parameters as well as FOPT, GW related parameters in table \ref{tab:table1}.
+The total GW spectrum is then given by While the peak frequency and peak amplitude of such GW spectrum depend upon specific FOPT related parameters, the exact nature of the spectrum is determined by numerical simulations.
+The two important quantities relevant for GW estimates namely, the duration of the phase transition and the latent heat released are calculated and parametrised in terms of \cite{Caprini:2015zlo} and